 I shopped fast, hoping to get back before the others were awake and start cooking.
 My wish was to wake them with the smells of breakfast.
 That is a heck of a neat way to wake up on vacation.

 My shopping list was simple.
-Eggs, Waffles, butter, syrup, bread for toast, apple butter, two types of juice, milk, and some hot coco for night time.
-Then I also got some sausages, and stuff for grits, and more ingredients than I needed for omelets, but I figured I could give them options instead of just cheese omelets.
+Eggs, Waffles, butter, syrup, bread for toast, apple butter, two types of juice, milk, and some hot cocoa for nighttime.
+Then I also got some sausages, stuff for grits, and more ingredients than I needed for omelets, but I figured I could give them options instead of just cheese omelets.

-Once back to the villa I did not even put most of the groceries away, just the juice and milk and I started cooking.
+Once back at the villa, I did not even put most of the groceries away, just the juice and milk and I started cooking.
 It felt like I made it back before anyone was up, but I was wrong.
-My gal had woken shortly after I left, and was wondering into the kitchen interested in what I was up to and looking for coffee.
+My gal had woken shortly after I left, and was wandering into the kitchen interested in what I was up to and looking for coffee.
 I remembered coffee but did not want to start it yet because if I did, I knew that would wake any coffee drinker within 10 miles and the secret of breakfast would be out.